jonasblixt/ufsm/README.md

 the name 'ufsm_defer'.
 This is a special keyword which is detected by the transition algorithm.
 Whenever an 'ufsm_defer' action is found the event will be stored on a deferred event queue.

-## Do activities
-Do activities are not implemented.

 ## Code complexity and memory usage
 uFSM is designed with embedded and safety critical applications in mind.